12.4 Skills Debrief Into Knowledge Readiness

 Use Skills Practice To Strengthen Knowledge Answers

-A strong Washington NAC candidate does not treat skills and knowledge as unrelated tests.
-Skills practice teaches the same priorities that appear in written and oral scenarios: infection control, privacy, safety, communication, body mechanics, resident rights, measurement accuracy, and reporting.
-When you debrief a skill, ask what knowledge question could be built from the same moment.
+A strong Washington NAC candidate treats the Skills Test and the Knowledge Test as two views of the same priorities.
+Skills practice rehearses exactly what written and oral scenarios reward: infection control, privacy, safety, communication, body mechanics, resident rights, measurement accuracy, and reporting.
+When you debrief a skill, ask what knowledge question could be built from that same moment.

-Opening procedureRights, privacy, communicationDid I identify myself, explain care, and protect dignity?
+Opening the procedureRights, privacy, communicationDid I identify myself, explain care, and protect dignity?

 Hand hygieneInfection controlDid I clean hands at the right moments and avoid recontamination?